TylerWisniewski/tylerwisniewski.github.io/cev.md

 ![UC25 CFD Analysis: Flow Visualization](images/portfolio/cev/flow_viz.png)
 *UC25 CFD Analysis: Flow Visualization*

-We executed an aggressive manufacturing timeline.
-We prepared the Baseplate Mold for vacuum infusion  in October and completed the Bulkhead in November.
-We manufactured the aerodynamic suite during our winter intensive (JANFAB).
+We built fast.
+We prepped the Baseplate Mold for vacuum infusion  in October and finished the Bulkhead in November.
+We manufactured the entire aerodynamic suite during our winter break (JANFAB).

-We applied data from previous cycles to significantly reduce part weight.
-This lowered material costs and resulted in a superior surface finish for the UC25 components.
+Using data from previous cycles, we cut weight significantly.
+This saved money and gave us a much higher quality surface finish for the UC25 parts.

 ### Miscellaneous